Junior Open 2016

 How to Manage Waste on a Construction Site

-Commissioned by the environmental protections agencies for Scotland and Northern Ireland (NetRegs) as part of a series of good practice videos, this film focussed on a couple of construction companies in Ireland and northern Scotland and the work they do to minimise their companies environmental impact.
+Commissioned by the environmental protection agencies for Scotland and Northern Ireland (NetRegs) as part of a series of good practice videos, this film focused on a couple of construction companies in Ireland and northern Scotland and the work they do to minimise their environmental impact.